kevinsglt/Portfolio---Data-Analyst/README.md

 # Shopping-Trends_Project

-This repository contains my Python project.
+This repository contains my first Data project.

+This is my first project in Python, please don't hesitate to give me feedback, thank you!
+I made data visualization with Tableau Software too for practice.

 The dataset comes from Kaggle: https://www.kaggle.com/datasets/iamsouravbanerjee/customer-shopping-trends-dataset